-Here, we model the chromosome as a Gaussian polymer and introduce harmonic interactions to represent the cross-links formed during the Hi-C protocol (see \cref{fig:gem}).
+Here, we model the chromosome as a Gaussian polymer and introduce harmonic interactions to constrain its folding (see \cref{fig:gem}).
+The rigidity of these interactions will be determined by the cross-linking frequency between pairs of genomic loci obtained from the Hi-C protocol.
 This defines our Gaussian effective model (GEM).
-The inverse problem to solve consists in finding the effective couplings such that the contact probabilities of the model, $c_{ij}$, reproduce the contact probabilities obtained from a Hi-C experiment, $c_{ij}^{exp}$.
-This formulation presents similarities with previous studies \cite{giorgetti2014predictive,meluzzi2013recovering}.
-Yet in those methods, the contact probabilities of the model could only be computed through Monte-Carlo or Brownian Dynamics simulations, therefore limiting the resolution of the inverse problem to relatively small contact probability matrices.
-In contrast, we provide an exact relation between the contact probabilities and the harmonic couplings of our model, overcoming the aforementioned limitations.
-We find however that our reconstructed GEM can be unphysical when some couplings are negative.
-To solve this issue, we propose a minimization scheme to find a physical GEM with contact probabilities as close as possible to the experimental ones.
-We then apply our method to Hi-C and GAM data, thus demonstrating that experimental contact probability matrices can be reproduced quantitatively by our effective polymer model.
+The inverse problem to solve consists in finding the effective couplings such that the contact probabilities of the model, $c_{ij}$, reproduce the contact probabilities obtained from a Hi-C experiment, $c_{ij}^{exp}$, similarly to previous studies \cite{giorgetti2014predictive,meluzzi2013recovering,chiariello2016polymer}.
+Yet in those methods, the contact probabilities of the model could only be computed through Monte-Carlo or Brownian Dynamics (BD) simulations.
+In contrast, we provide an exact relation between the contact probabilities and the harmonic couplings of our model.
+Based on this relation, we propose a minimization scheme to find a physical GEM with contact probabilities as close as possible to the experimental ones.
+We then apply our method to Hi-C and GAM data, thus demonstrating that experimental contact probability matrices can be quantitatively reproduced by our effective polymer model.

-Finally, we suggest that our reconstructed GEM can be used to study chromosome dynamics and organization.
-Indeed, understanding how fluctuations in the chromosome conformations affect genetic regulation has driven some attention in the recent years \cite{jost2014modeling,brackley2016predicting,michieletto2016polymer}.
-Yet due to the overwhelming number and diversity of the microscopical players involved and the many unknown parameters (such as binding energies or protein binding sites), simulating the chromosome dynamics can seem a daunting task.
-In contrast, Brownian Dynamics simulations of the reconstructed GEM offers a simple alternative which reproduces faithfully the contacts observed in Hi-C or GAM experiments.
+We suggest that our reconstructed GEM can be used to study chromatin organization.
+Typically, coarse-grained models of the chromosome are simulated by BD \cite{brackley2016predicting,michieletto2016polymer}.
+Due to the complexity of the DNA-DNA and DNA-protein interactions, practical implementations generally require some dimensional reduction or arbitrary choices for unknown parameters such as binding energies or protein binding sites.
+In contrast, BD simulations of the reconstructed GEM offer a simple alternative which reproduces faithfully the contacts observed in Hi-C or GAM experiments.